IIITB-ARUL/IIITB-ASIC-Class/readme.md

 ![Features of cells](https://github.com/IIITB-ARUL/IIITB-MT2023529/assets/140998631/ab9175bc-8916-47a7-b74e-c9740ddad546)

-You clearly see from the image that .lib contains information about area number,leakage power,powerport.
+You can infer that .lib contains information about area number,leakage power,powerport.

 It also describes each input pin: